From Feelings to Metrics: Understanding and Formalizing How Users Vibe-Test LLMs: Experiments

 We observe mostly similar trends when using Qwen3-32B as a generator, when evaluating on HumanEval+, and varying the winner rule, including unweighted scoring, majority vote, and strict tie-breaking (Appendix~\ref{appendix:more_results}).
 The task preservation check shows $87\% \pm 2\%$, indicating personalization mostly preserves the original task ($20$ failed checks were manually verified to also preserve the original task).

 \paragraph{The preferences of LLM judges are consistent and align with human judgment.} Across samples, LLM judges reach reasonably consistent per-sample preferences with a mean agreement of $78\% \pm 13$ and Fleiss's $\kappa=0.39 \pm 0.16$.
-Human validation on the original prompts shows high agreement both within humans ($94\% \pm 15$, $\kappa=0.80 \pm 0.39$) and between humans and LLM judges ($89\% \pm 16$, $\kappa=0.78 \pm 0.35$) (further analysis in Appendix~\ref{appendix:more_results}).
-These results support the reliability of preference judgments across users and samples.
+Human validation on the original prompts shows high agreement both within humans ($94\% \pm 15$, $\kappa=0.80 \pm 0.39$) and between humans and LLM judges ($89\% \pm 16$, $\kappa=0.78 \pm 0.35$).
+Agreement is lower on the small personalized-prompt subset, where longer responses increased annotation difficulty.
+We therefore treat the original-prompt results as support for the judging protocol, while the personalized results remain inconclusive (Appendix~\ref{appendix:more_results}).
+Overall, these results support the reliability of preference judgments across users and samples.